opt12/DubinsPilot/README.md

 # DubinsPilot

 Unfortunately, the QWT-library used in this project introduced some breaking changes in their interface from version 6.0 to version 6.1.
+This older version is not compatible with Qt 5.
 This is the reason, that currently, this application needs Qt4 and qwt.6.0.2 to be built.
 If anybody has ideas, how to overcome this issue, please tell me.

+The following installation instructions work on my machine, which is Ubuntu 16.04.
+Besides the explicitly named libraries, a recent version of `Node.js` and `npm` is needed.
+This can both be installed from the package manager.

 ## Installation